Dear people, readers of mine bloggen,

 The snowmobilers roared up as he was listening to the array of worried and angry messages that had been left on his phone, but they were from the last village, where he had spent some time, and were chill.
 “Hey!
 You’re ok!
 It’s nice here; the wind is terrible in the village.
 Want a ride back?”
 They were fine with him walking himself out.

-From what I heard later, a fellow whom he was acquainted with had hiked our section of trail twenty years ago, and knows how bad the trail is without snow.
+From what I heard later, an experienced hiker with whom he was acquainted with had hiked that section of trail in the past, and knows how bad the trail is without snow.
 After seeing the pictures he took of the trail under snow, this guy had awful presentiments of him being dead under river ice, called up the folks who run the trail… and it snowballed from there, with “what we didn’t even know he’s on trail,” and the next morning, “call out the police.”
 Good thing he was somewhere with service because of the storm, and checked his phone for the weather, so instead of starting an international incident, he was just banned from the trails for his own safety.

 I also can’t hike with him because he doesn’t exist, and that is actually me.